 Every customer passing through the Airport is required to go through our security processes.
 All baggage that is carried in the aircraft hold is screened by x-ray machines.
 Some items are forbidden in hold baggage – a full list is available by downloading the list of restricted items.

 When you arrive at the security search area, you will asked to produce your boarding card – this can be an e-boarding on your airline’s app or a paper boarding card.

-At the preparation area, you will be asked to remove everything from your pockets; your belt; If you are wearing a fleece, jacket, thick sweater or coat you will be asked to remove this and place it in a tray.
+At the preparation area, you will be asked to remove everything from your pockets and remove your belt.
+If you are wearing a fleece, jacket, thick sweater or coat you will be asked to remove this and place it in a tray.
 You may also be asked to remove footwear.
-All boots will be removed.
-Some items are forbidden in cabin baggage – a full list is available here.
+All boots must be removed.
+Some items are forbidden in hand luggage– a full list is available here

 If you are travelling with a baby buggy it will need to be folded and screened through the x-ray machine.
 Musical instruments are also subject to screening.